Where Can I Place SPDs to Protect My Facility?

-It is impossible to prevent voltage surges from either entering your facility or from occurring inside your facility.
-When protecting a facility against transients, the best approach is a networked approach.
-The Institute of Electrical and Electronics Engineers has developed three categories that every facility can be divided into.
-See IEEE Std.
-C62.41.1 and C62.41.2
+It is impossible to prevent voltage surges from either entering your facility or from occurring inside of your facility.
+When protecting a facility against transients, the best approach is a networked or cascaded approach.
+As shown in the graphic below, The Institute of Electrical and Electronics Engineers (IEEE) has developed three categories that every facility can be divided into, location Category A, B and C. See IEEE Standard C62.41.1 and C62.41.2 for further reference.

-• All outlets at more that 10m (30 ft) from Category B
+• All outlets at more that 30 ft from Category B

-• All outlets at more than 20m (60 ft) from Category C
+• All outlets at more than 60 ft from Category C

 • Distribution panel devices